rob-legrand/generalised-colley-matrix/README.md

 An implementation of the [Colley matrix](https://www.colleyrankings.com/method.html), meant to rate sports teams based on match results, generalised to handle draws in addition to wins and losses.&nbsp;
-Draws can be worth more or less than half of a win, allowing non-zero-sum games.&nbsp;
+Draws can be worth more or less than half of a win, allowing for non-zero-sum games.&nbsp;
 I created this app to estimate relative strengths of 19th-century county cricket clubs, but it can be used with any match data.&nbsp;
 Try it:&nbsp; <https://rob-legrand.github.io/cm/>